 You want your deep bedding to be 8-10 inches deep in the winter.
 Don’t remove the chicken poop.
 It gets mixed in, to aid in the decomposition that adds a little bit of heat to the coop.
 Every couple weeks to a month, I add another “brick” of pine shavings and and use a pitchfork to turn the new shavings in with the old.

 In the fall, while preparing the homestead for winter, I like to add some dried leaves and clippings from the last couple lawn mowings into the deep bedding.
 This adds more “green” particles that also helps with decomposition.
 Deep litter is basically starting a pile of compost inside your chicken coop.

 If you know anything about composting, you know that it generates heat.
 That heat, when enclosed inside the coop, adds heat to keep your chickens a little bit warmer.
 A coop that uses deep litter usually stays at least 10 degrees warmer than the outside air.
-If you want to read more about the benefits of deep litter, you can read my post here.
+You can read more about deep litter here.

 Wind is harder on chickens than just cold.
 If your chickens are wet at all, wind will give them a serious chill.
 I suggest, if possible, to put plastic around the chicken run for your winter chicken care.
 Clear plastic is best, as it will allow the chickens to see through it, and let the sun shine in.

 Covering the top is also beneficial to protect from rain and snow.
 If the run is uncovered, it can become a truly yucky, muddy mess!
 I have found that in order to properly cover the top, it needs to be angled like a regular roof.

 If you put plastic or wood over the run horizontally, the rain and/or snow will pool up on it and cause it to sag.
 For the roof, use some wire or wood secured at an angle, then plastic.
 This will allow precipitation to run off, and not damage the wood or cause the plastic to sag inward and break.